lucapalamenti/GeographyApp/README.md

 - Ability to add "disabled/greyed out" regions to a map
 - Display maps in center of screen instead of top left
 - Changed storage of map_primary_color from a string 'R,G,B' to 3 separate integer values
+- Type gamemode has the no map list
+- Sort maps on home screen

 ### Bugs Fixed
 - When hovering over a county in create mode only that polygon is shaded